sam4llis/nvim-lua-gf/README.md

 ## Usage

-There is no setup for `nvim-lua-gf` to work.
-Simply install the plugin using your favourite package manager and pressing `gf` inside `path.separated.by.dots` statements will be opened if they can be found.
+There is no setup required for `nvim-lua-gf` to work.
+Simply install the plugin using your favourite package manager and pressing `gf` inside a `path.separated.by.dots` will go to the file if it can be found.

-`nvim-lua-gf` natively works inside `.lua` and `.vim` (i.e., inside lua <<EOF ...
-EOF syntax) files without any additional setup in your Neovim configuration.
+`nvim-lua-gf` natively works inside `*.lua` and `*.vim` files (i.e., Lua statements found inside Lua `heredoc` syntax) without any additional setup in your Neovim configuration.